 Record mastering is best understood as an art, not a science.
 One engineer's cutting will almost always sound substantially different from another's, due to differences in their mastering chains, the quality of the tapes available to them, as well as the artistic judgment of both men.
 There are also a number of things that can affect the sound of the finished product after the acetate is cut.
 There's no need to go into all of them here, and truth be told no one really knows what they all are.
 Suffice to say that when a record sounds good, lots and lots of things had to have gone very right.

 The upshot of all this is that no two pressings of the same album are ever going to sound the same.
-On a highly-resolving modern stereo records that look identical in every way are simply going to sound different.
+On a highly-resolving modern stereo system records that look identical in every way are simply going to sound different.
 If you're listening critically and know the material well, two records with exactly the same stamper numbers will be noticeably different sounding, often dramatically so.

 Stamper numbers are a guide.
 They provide important clues to the sound of an LP, but their utility is limited.
-The only meaningful way to know how any given record is going to sound is to clean it up and play it, preferably head to head against other pressings, and always on the highest quality system you have available to you.
+The only meaningful way to know how a given record is going to sound is to clean it up and play it, preferably head to head against other pressings, and always on the highest quality system you have available to you.
 It sounds simple, and in many ways it is.
 Clean 'em, play 'em, and listen to them carefully.
 It pretty much sums up what we do around here all day.

 Seemingly Identical Pressings with Very Different Sound